bitprj/curriculum/Module4_Labs/Mergesort.md

 ![]( https://miro.medium.com/max/3207/1*aJ1YiME33o0dBZTCmid7iw.png )

-Now that we understand how Mergesort works, let's look at some pseudocode, modified from the GeeksforGeeks website, that demonstrates an implementation of this sorting algorithm:
+Now that we understand how Merge Sort works, let's look at some pseudocode, modified from the GeeksforGeeks website, that demonstrates an implementation of this sorting algorithm:

 ```
 mergesort(array):